 You will leave this training knowing how to teach the traditional Hot Yoga series along with modifications and additions that can greatly expand and enhance the student experience.

-Here at Yoga Pod we offer scholarships for traditionally underserved communities and those who may be experiencing financial hardship.
+Here at Yoga Pod we offer scholarships for traditionally underserved communities.
 We recognize that structural and institutional racism exists in the yoga, fitness, and wellness community.
-We know that financial barriers are a contributing factor in maintaining the status quo.
 While scholarships are not a new offering at Yoga Pod, we believe that a BIPOC & non-dominant identities specific scholarship is a necessary next step toward increasing the diversity and inclusivity of our teachers and our trainings at Yoga Pod and beyond.

-1) BIPOC (Black, Indigenous, and People of Color) or other non-dominant identities/traditionally underrepresented groups such as LGBTQIA+
+We are currently offering scholarships to the BIPOC (Black, Indigenous, and People of Color) or other non-dominant identities/traditionally underrepresented groups such as LGBTQIA+.

 To apply, please click the button below and submit the application.